How Long Do White Dwarfs Last

 Tip 2: Visualize the Cooling Process

 Similarly, a white dwarf starts its life with an extremely high temperature, a remnant of its previous nuclear burning phase.
 As it radiates heat into space, it gradually cools down.
-However, unlike an ember that cools relatively quickly, a white dwarf is so massive and dense that its cooling process takes billions or even trillions of years.
+Still, unlike an ember that cools relatively quickly, a white dwarf is so massive and dense that its cooling process takes billions or even trillions of years.
 This is because the heat is trapped within the dense interior of the white dwarf, and it takes a long time for it to escape.

 Tip 3: Consider the Chandrasekhar Limit

-The Chandrasekhar limit is a crucial concept for understanding the fate of white dwarfs.
+Here's the thing about the Chandrasekhar limit is a crucial concept for understanding the fate of white dwarfs.
 This limit, approximately 1.4 times the mass of the Sun, represents the maximum mass a white dwarf can have before collapsing.

 If a white dwarf exceeds the Chandrasekhar limit, electron degeneracy pressure can no longer support it against gravity.
+Once the limit is reached, the white dwarf will collapse, triggering a Type Ia supernova.
 This can happen if the white dwarf accretes mass from a companion star in a binary system.
-Once the limit is reached, the white dwarf will collapse, triggering a Type Ia supernova.
 These supernovae are used as standard candles to measure distances in the universe, so understanding the Chandrasekhar limit is essential for cosmology.

 Tip 4: Remember the Composition Matters